agnusmaximus/cyclades/README.md

 ###### Args:
 * <b>datapoint</b> - Data point to precompute gradient information for.
 * <b>g</b> - Gradient object for storing any precomputed data.
 This is passed to the h_bar method afterwards.
-The relevant Gradient attribute is:
+The relevant Gradient attribute is g->coeffs, a vector<double>

-     	coeffs - a vector<double> to store arbitrary data.
-Note that coeffs is initially size 0, so in PrecomputeCoefficients the user needs to resize this vector according to their needs.
+  to store arbitrary data.
+Note that g->coeffs is initially size 0, so in PrecomputeCoefficients the user needs to resize this vector according to their needs.
+Gradient objects are thread local objects that are re-used.
+Thus, g->coeffs may contain junk precompute info from a previous iteration.
 * <b>local_model</b> - a vector of doubles that contains the raw data of the model to precompute gradient information for.
 ---